ucsf-wynton/wynton-website-hpc/docs/get-started/duo-signup.md

-# Duo MFA signup and app install instructions for logging on to {{ site.cluster.name }}
+# Duo MFA Signup and App Install Instructions for Logging on to {{ site.cluster.name }}

 In order to log into {{ site.cluster.name }} from outside of the UCSF network (not on the VPN), you will need use Duo two factor authentication.
 This is only required if you are on a network outside of UCSF (off-campus and not on the VPN).
 If you are on campus